 - It is perfectly fine to use a tongue scraper once or twice a day.
 If you want to use it more than twice, seek professional medical advice first.

-- If your tongue burns or bleeds when using
+- If your tongue burns or bleeds when using a tongue scraper, stop using it immediately and seek medical help.

 |↑1||Pedrazzi, Vinícius, Sandra Sato, Maria da Glória Chiarello de Mattos, Elza Helena Guimarães Lara, and Heitor Panzeri.
 “Tongue-cleaning methods: a comparative clinical trial employing a toothbrush and a tongue scraper.”
 Journal of periodontology 75, no. 7 (2004): 1009-1012.|